 It is beneficial that your loved one will know the following warnings when it comes to taking Atorvastatin:

-The consumption of large amounts of grapefruit juice may increase the amount of Atorvastatin found in the blood – increasing the risk of a muscle breakdown.
+The consumption of large amounts of grapefruit juice may increase the amount of Atorvastatin found in the blood – increasing the risk of a muscle breakdown and a reduction in Atorvastatin benefits.
 It is best to avoid drinking copious amounts of grapefruit juice while taking the drug.

 For some people, Atorvastatin may cause a severe allergic reaction.
 Some of the symptoms are: